telavivmakers/geek_code/README.md

 GS — Geek of Science (Physics, Chemistry, Biology, etc.)
 GSS — Geek of Social Science (Psychology, Sociology, etc.)
 GTW — Geek of Technical Writing
 GO — Geek of Other.
 Some types of geeks deviate from the normal geek activities.
 This is encouraged as true geeks come from all walks of life.
 GU — Geek of ‘Undecided’.
 This is a popular vocation with incoming freshmen.

-G! — Geek of no qualifications.
-A rather miserable existence, you would think.

-GAT — Geek of All Trades.
+G! — Geek of no qualifications nor interests; likely, cannot exist GAT — Geek of All Trades.
 For those geeks that can do anything and everything.
 GAT usually precludes the use of other vocational descriptors.
 ```
 ==============================================================